 Like garlic and onion, chives are also part of the Allium genus and contain organosulfur compounds responsible for the odor and pleasant taste of these vegetables.
 Veggies that contain sulfuric compounds are beneficial for supporting detoxification in the body.
 Elevate chives to more than just a garnish in your diet by maximizing their potential in salads, soups and entrees which can help you add flavor while limiting salt in the diet, too.

-Nutrition myths abound about the benefit of cinnamon for diabetes but an analysis of existing studies on the subject have shown mixed results.
+Nutrition myths abound about the benefit of cinnamon for diabetes but an analysis of existing studies on the subject has shown mixed results.
 Consuming cinnamon is associated with a decrease in levels of fasting blood sugar, total cholesterol, LDL/bad cholesterol, and triglyceride levels, and an increase in HDL/good cholesterol levels which is all positive for people with diabetes.
 However, no significant effect on hemoglobin A1c was found so while it is delicious and healthy to include in your diet, research is mixed on how it will affect diabetes outcomes in the long run.

 Cranberries are remarkably high in certain antioxidants including vitamin C. Naturally tart, the biggest challenge with consuming these berries is added sugar which can work against attempts to balance blood sugar in those with diabetes.
 There are studies that support cardiovascular benefits of consuming cranberries, and as heart health should be top of mind for anyone with diabetes, including these tart berries is positive and healthy.
 Just make sure to limit the sugar that often accompanies them.